endlos99/xdt99/doc/MANUAL.md

     l2    b    @l3      ; ok
           b    @l1      ; error: different bank

-          aorg >7000
-          bank all
+          bank all, >7000
     l3    b    @l1      ; ok, could branch to bank 0 or 1, i.e., l1 or l2

-In this example, the `B` instructions in segment `>7000` will branch to `L1` or `L2`, depending on which bank is active then.
+Also, the `B` instructions in segment `>7000` will branch to `L1` or `L2`, depending on which bank is active then.

-To override the cross-bank check explicitly, e.g., because the caller will be relocated to a different memory address during runtime, the _cross-bank modifier_ `x#` can be prepended to the target label.
+If cross-bank accesses are illegal (`-X`), the _cross-bank modifier_ `X#` still overrides checks for individual uses, e.g., because the offending code will be relocated to a different memory address during runtime.

           bank 0
     cont  clr  r0